WICG/explicit-javascript-compile-hints-file-based/README.md

 Many thanks for valuable feedback and advice from:

-- Shu-Yu Guo, Toon Verwaest and Leszek Swirski from V8 (Google)
+- Shu-Yu Guo, Toon Verwaest, Leszek Swirski, Noam Rosenthal and others from V8 (Google)
-- Philip Weiss and Adam Giacobbe from Workspace (Google)
+- Philip Weiss, Adam Giacobbe and Quade Jones from Workspace (Google)